 Warm the tortillas in the microwave (about 1 minute on high).

 Put a scoop of the bean-spinach mixture in the lower middle of each tortilla.
 Add additional salsa, if desired.
 Fold half the tortilla up over the beans, and roll it up to secure it.
-Serve them immediately so they are still warm.
+Serve them immediately so they are still warm or assemble and freeze for up to 3 months.

 (Slow cooker cooking times may vary—Get to know your slow cooker and, if necessary, adjust cooking times accordingly.)